CyberSecurityDept/digifor/README.md

 # 🔍 Digital Forensics Analysis Platform - Backend

-> **A comprehensive platform for managing digital forensics cases, evidence, and suspects with secure chain of custody tracking.**
+> **A comprehensive platform for managing digital forensics cases, evidence, suspects, and persons of interest with secure chain of custody tracking.**

 ## 🎯 What This Platform Does